 2.7.2 Provide a proposed committee and management structure (with reporting lines) chart and describe how these arrangements will operate in practice including the experience of the management team in relation to the planned business.
+No additional notes.

 2.7.3 Explain how the 'four eyes' arrangements will be applied.